 The year was 2011.

 We, and the industry as a whole, have come far since.
-Digitisation is moving from a luxury to a must.
+Digitization is moving from a luxury to a must.
 Sustainability is moving up the agenda.
 And BIM mandates are being enforced to improve national productivity and solve social issues.

 In 2021, the global marketplace for BIM objects surpassed 2,7 million users and close to 2,200 building product manufacturers.
 Carl Silbersky, BIMobject’s CEO, comments:

 “Every second - around the clock, all year round - a digital building product is downloaded on bimobject.com and is used to build a better world.
-The construction industry's movement towards digitalisation and sustainability has never felt stronger than today, and this can clearly be seen in our figures.”
+The construction industry's movement towards digitalization and sustainability has never felt stronger than today, and this can clearly be seen in our figures.”